shakilmith/documentaion/jpa/jpa-inheritance-strategies/index.md

 @Inheritance(strategy = InheritanceType.JOINED)
 `}/>

-Joind table strategy: In this inheritance strategy, tables are generated for all entities belonging to the relationship.
+Joined table strategy: In this inheritance strategy, tables are generated for all entities belonging to the relationship.

-Now you can use @Table annotaion externally for child entities but you are not allowd to use @Id annotation in the child entity, as child entity doesn't have their own primary key in any way.
+Now you can use @Table annotation externally for child entities but you are not allowed to use @Id annotation in the child entity, as child entity doesn't have their own primary key in any way.

 So, let's make some changes in the parent entity class level.
-Instead of wrting @Inheritance(strategy = InheritanceType.SINGLE_TABLE) we now write @Inheritance(strategy = InheritanceType.JOINED) inheritance strategy.
+Instead of writing @Inheritance(strategy = InheritanceType.SINGLE_TABLE) we now write @Inheritance(strategy = InheritanceType.JOINED) inheritance strategy.

-Let's run the Persisntent class and see the differences in your mysql database.
+Let's run the Persistent class and see the differences in your mysql database.

 3 Tables will be generated for each entity.
 The tables are: developer, frontend_developer, backend_developer